-Because the Town's revenues are heavily dependent on economic conditions, this section discusses the national, state, and local economies and related assumptions.
-Please note that the national and state discussion reiterates heavily from the FY 2017-18 Revenues Projections memo prepared by the N.C.
+Because the Town's revenues are heavily dependent on economic conditions, this section discusses the national, state, and local economies.
+Please note that the national and state discussion reiterates heavily from the FY 2017-18 Revenues Projections memorandum prepared by the N.C.
 League of Municipalities.